marcglasberg/asyncredux.com/flutter/basics/wait-fail-succeed.md

 * **Failed**: The process failed with an error.
 * **Succeeded**: The process succeeded.

-In Async Redux, these processes happen when actions are dispatched, which means we need a way to know if an action is currently being processed, if it succeeded, or if it just failed.
+In AsyncRedux, these processes happen when actions are dispatched, which means we need a way to know if an action is currently being processed, if it succeeded, or if it just failed.

-Thankfully, this is very easy to do with Async Redux, by using the following methods:
+Thankfully, this is very easy to do with AsyncRedux, by using the following methods:

 * `isWaiting(actionType)`: Returns true if the given action type is currently being processed.
 * `isFailed(actionType)`: Returns true if the given action type just failed.